 Make sure you stick around for the New Years’ Eve celebrations as well, when the center of town becomes a massive street party.
 Book early at one of the central restaurants and enjoy dinner and drinks in the warmth before the fireworks begin.
 Our Zakopane white Christmas and New Year is still our favorite Christmas memory!

 Zagreb, the capital of Croatia, is one of our favorite places to spend Christmas in Europe.
 The Zagreb Christmas Market, otherwise known as Advent in Zagreb, is definitely one of the most magical in Europe.
 It has been ranked the number one Christmas market in Europe for three years in a row and it’s such a special time to visit the city.
 We love that the Christmas market in Zagreb is spread over the city in many different locations, so no matter where you go, there’s something magical to find.

 The city comes to life with beautiful decorations and lights, free entertainment, music, local food, and drinks.
 As it’s cold at this time of the year, hot mulled wine is a great idea to warm up, as is hearty sarma, which are stuffed cabbage rolls, delicious!
 It’s also hard to say no to the fritules, which are small Croatian doughnuts.
 A highlight is the outdoor ice skating at Ledeni Park, which is actually a circuit around the park.
 It’s in such a beautiful area, and we had so much fun doing this even though our ice skating skills are poor at best.

 From Almost Landing

 Phew!
 I hope you found somewhere that you’ll love!
 If you visit one of these I’d love to hear how it goes!
+If you’re not going international this year, check out these amazing Christmas towns in the USA.
 Merry Christmas!